Skip to content

 private final String colour;

-// Abstract classes CAN have constructors.
+// Abstract classes CAN and SHOULD have constructors.

 // Subclasses call this via super() to ensure colour is always set.

-public Shape(String colour) {
+protected Shape(String colour) {

 this.colour = colour;